There’s probably not a retailer out there who wouldn’t like to see some extra lines on the bottom of their ledger each day.

-To do this, you need to address two key elements: Reputation management and content marketing.
+To do this, you need to address three key elements: Reputation management, social media advertising, and content marketing.

 I’ve seen people walk up to a restaurant, open their Yelp app, read the reviews and then turn around and walk across the street because of what they’ve read.
 Do yourself a favor and manage these forums to your advantage.
 You’ll be surprised at how much this change can boost sales for your business.

 While it may be necessary, it’s not enough to just be reactive and manage your online reviews as they come in.
-Casting a wide net online is about engaging your target audience in an intelligent way.
+Casting a wide net online is about intelligently engaging your target audience.
 You can’t just sit around and wait for customers to find you.

 If people are looking to inform themselves online instead of in store, you simply have to meet them where they already are.
 This means becoming a part of the conversation online by engaging in proactive content marketing.